HHS/TANF-app/docs/Security-Compliance/Security-Controls/ac-6/index.md

 ### TDP Implementation

-In order to access the TDP application, users must login through Login.gov, using password and Multi-Factor Authentication (MFA).
+In order to access the TDP application, non-ACF users must login through Login.gov, using password and Multi-Factor Authentication (MFA).
+ACF users must login via ACF AMS and use PIV/CAC for authentication.
 Only authorized users can access TDP.

 AC-6 (2)
 Once users are logged in the application, users can only perform tasks associated to their user type as described in [AC-5, Part (b)](docs/controls/access_control/ac-05.md).
-Privileged functions can only be performed by OFA Admins (e.g. approves new users, updates profile information, and inactivates/reactivates users).
-New user accounts are established with no privileges upon creation and only System Admins can grant permissions to those users.
+Privileged functions can only be performed by OFA System Admins (e.g. assigns roles to new users, updates profile information, and inactivates/reactivates users).
+New user accounts are established with no privileges upon creation and only system Admins can grant permissions to those users.

 #### Related Files
 [AC-5 | Separation of Duties](docs/controls/access_control/ac-05.md)